mcastling/mcastling.github.io/NUItutorials/visuals.md

 The visual 'transform' map enables layouting within a control.

-The [VisualMaps](#visualmap), has 'type' fields and 'policy' properties to control the transformation.
+The [VisualMap](#visualmap) class, has 'type' fields and 'policy' properties to control the transformation.

 #### Transform Type